centau/ecr/docs/api/Registry.md

 ## Methods

 ::: info
 There are certain [*restrictions*](restrictions) with what you can do with the registry that you should be aware of.
 :::

 ### create()

-Creates a new entity and returns the entity's identifier.
+Creates a new entity and returns the entity id.

 - **Type**

     ```lua
-    function Registry:create(): Entity
+    function Registry:create(): entity
-    function Registry:create(id: Entity): Entity
+    function Registry:create(id: entity): entity
     ```

 - **Details**

-    All ids returned are guaranteed to be unique unless an old id is explicitly reused.

     An entity can be created using a specific id that was created by another registry or previously by the same registry.
-Will error if it is unable to do so.

     ::: warning
-    Reusing an old identifier previously returned by this registry will no longer guarantee new identifiers returned to be unique.
+    An unused id can be reused every `32,000` times an entity is created then destroyed.
+Be wary of storing ids of destroyed entities for long periods of time or else they may eventually refer to a newly created entity.
     :::

     ::: warning
-    The total amount of entities in a registry at any given time **cannot** exceed `1,048,575`.
+    The total amount of entities in a registry at any given time *cannot* exceed `65,535`.
 Attempting to exceed this limit will throw an error.
     :::

 --------------------------------------------------------------------------------